Climate refuges: 5 French cities where life will be good in 2050

 • Maximum summer temperature: 38°C, compared with 40°C in other major metropolises.

-• Ecological transition: The city is investing massively in climate resilience projects to preserve its residents' quality of life.
+• Ecological transition: The city is investing massively in climate resilience projects to preserve the quality of life of its inhabitants.

 3. Rennes: the Eldorado of the West in 2050 🌿